madhanv263/Income-Expense-Tracker/README.md

    `cd IncomeExpenseTracker`

 3. Open index.html:
-   Open the `index.html` file in your preferred web browser to start using the tracker.
+   - Open the `index.html` file in your preferred web browser to start using the tracker.

-Usage:
+## Usage

 1. **Add Transactions:**
    - Click on the "Add Expense" button.